awni/awni.github.io/_posts/2019-11-8-label-bias.md

 ## A Brief History of the Label Bias Problem

-The first recorded observation of the label bias problem was in Léon Bouttou’s PhD thesis.[^bottou91] The term "label-bias" was coined in the seminal work of Lafferty, McCallum and Pereira introducing conditional random fields.[^mcallum00] Solving the label bias problem was one of the motivations
+The first recorded observation of the label bias problem was in Léon Bottou’s PhD thesis.[^bottou91] The term "label-bias" was coined in the seminal work of Lafferty, McCallum and Pereira introducing conditional random fields.[^mcallum00] Solving the label bias problem was one of the motivations